 The purchase price portion of the purchase agreement states the purchase price, the deposit of Earnest Money upon signing of the contract, the amount of the mortgage, and the balance to be paid at closing of the title.
 It is critical to understand all the terms in the purchase price portion of the purchase agreement so that you pay the correct amount for the hunting land.
 Knowing the size of the Earnest Money deposit required at signing of the contract is also critical.
-Earnest money % vary but the seller will want 5-10% or more depending on size of parcel and sales price.
+Earnest money deposits vary but the seller will want 5-10% or more depending on the size of the parcel and sales price.

 Time & Place of Closing